jbagwell27/fdd-docs/create-tab.md

 | "nbt" -> Optional          | Pretty self explanatory, but this allows you to set NBT values on an item inside the tab                                                                                                    |

 !!!warning
-"tab_enabled", "tab_name", "tab_icon" and "tab_items" must always be present, or the file will not load !!!
+"tab_enabled", "tab_name", "tab_stack" and "tab_items" must always be present, or the file will not load !!!

 ---